ariley215/cookie-stand-admin-second/README.md

 DATABASE_URL - URL to the running Postgres instance/db

-How to initialize/run your application (where applicable) e.g. python main.py
+How to initialize/run your application

+    npm run dev

 How to use your library (where applicable)

-Tests
-How do you run tests?
-Any tests of note?
-Describe any tests that you did not complete, skipped, etc
+    npm install